erhaneth/erhanportfolio/NETLIFY_DEPLOY.md

    - **Publish directory**: `dist`
    - ✅ These are already configured in `netlify.toml`

-### 2. Set Environment Variables
+### 2. Set Environment Variables ⚠️ CRITICAL

-Before deploying, add these environment variables in Netlify:
+**You MUST set these BEFORE deploying, or trigger a redeploy after setting them!**

 1. In your site settings, go to **"Environment variables"**
 2. Click **"Add variable"** and add: